the welfare loss resulting from consumption and production externalities

 Calculating Welfare Loss

-Governments often intervene to address externalities and reduce welfare losses.
-Common policy interventions include:
+Governments often intervene to address externalities and reduce welfare loss.
+Common policy responses include:

-• Taxes: A Pigouvian tax is a tax levied on activities that generate negative externalities.
-This internalizes the external cost, making producers and consumers bear the full cost of their actions.
+• Taxes (Pigouvian Taxes): Taxes levied on activities that generate negative externalities.
+This internalizes the external cost.

-• Subsidies: Subsidies are payments to encourage activities that generate positive externalities.
-This encourages more of the good or service to be produced and consumed.
+• Subsidies: Subsidies for activities that generate positive externalities.
+This encourages the activity.

 Conclusion